the listening & enquiry circle

 Each participant has a few minutes to share what has been present for them.

-Topic-Based Shared Inquiry
+Topic-Based Shared Enquiry

 This is not a discussion or debate.